armunro/virtex/docs/HardwareSetup.md

 ## Connect to the device
 SSH into the device using the IP address.
 Use the generated private key (optional) or use standard default credentials:

+**NOTE**: If the WiFi settings have been set corrctly, you should be able to SSH connect to the device within the first 1-2 minutes.
+The login screen will showthat the installer is still running.

   - Username: `root`
   - Password: `flyingkomodo`